Basic features

 The application’s local-first architecture allows you to retain ownership of your data.

 Data storage is provided by database technology built into web browsers: IndexedDB.
-The application functions responsively because data stored on your device doesn’t need to be shipped back to you from a data center.
+The application performs extremely responsively because data stored on your device doesn’t need to be shipped back to you from a data center.

 Export